fminiati/apecode/README.md

         Real m_abundance;
     };

-containint an unsigned member data for the atomic number and a Real member data for its abundance.
+containing an unsigned member data for the atomic number and a Real member data for its abundance.
 Notice that the abundances must be expressed as relative values with respect to the Anders & Gravesse values, which is the assumed model for the emissivities of the AtomDB database.
-So if H_ag is the Anders & Gravesse value for the hydrogen abundance and you want to specify H_foo, you have to define Element(1, H_foo/H_ag).
+So if you want to specify H_foo for the hydrogen abundance and H_ag is the Anders & Gravesse value, you have to define Element(1, H_foo/H_ag).